 Tote, just the bare bones.
 No modifications at this point.

 Here is the tote with the foil bubble wrap insulation duct taped on.
-(And a little zebra duct tape for flair!)

 This one shows the insulation on the lid.